Photo by pikselstock / Shutterstock.com

-That’s the crux of the latest annual “What’s TV Worth” study from Hub Entertainment Research, which surveyed more than 2,000 viewers and primarily examined the value of TV services.
+That’s the crux of the annual “What’s TV Worth” study from Hub Entertainment Research, released earlier this year.
+The survey sampled the opinions of more than 2,000 viewers and primarily examined the value of TV services.

 While Hub Entertainment Research found that each of the “big three” virtual on-demand providers — Netflix, Hulu and Amazon Video — offers more perceived value than traditional TV and virtual TV bundles, the three are not equal.

 Overall, Netflix has a slight edge over its competitors, with 78 percent of respondents considering it a “good” or “excellent” value.
 The study found:

 - Netflix: Considered a “good” value by 42 percent of respondents and an “excellent” value by 36 percent of respondents (for a total of 78 percent)

 - Hulu: 38 percent and 38 percent (total of 76 percent)

 - Amazon Prime (which comes with Amazon Video at no additional cost): 38 percent and 37 percent (total of 75 percent)